alicechang29/flask-warbler/notes.md

 # Handling Likes

-Add route to show liked messages - DONE
+- Add route to show liked messages - DONE

-Add routes for POST requests to like/unlike
+- Add routes for POST requests to like/unlike - DONE
 - get all like instances `g.user.likes` - DONE

-Send all the liked message id's to the template
+- Send all the liked message id's to the template - DONE
 - `liked_message_ids = [msg.message_id for msg in curr_user.likes]`

-Update liked_messages jinja template with correct routes for form action
+- Update liked_messages jinja template with correct routes for form action - DONE

-Add an icon for heart (similar to Follow) onto message cards

-Give functionality to that icon/button so that users can like messages
+- Give functionality to that icon/button so that users can like messages - DONE

-Add number of liked messages to profile page
+- Add number of liked messages to profile page  - DONE

 Add link to profile page (replace TBD placeholder) to display all liked messages (similar to clicking on Following)